yalmip/yalmip.github.io/_posts/examples/2021-05-01-weightedsort.md

 So can it be more efficient to solve an linear program using a nonlinear solver than a dedicated LP solver?
 Depends on what you mean with a linear program.

+Complete code can be found at the bottom.

 ## The problem

 The problem discussed which triggered this example is